 I have been hearing a lot about data lakes lately.
 Progressive marketers and some large enterprise publishers have been breaking out of traditional data warehouses, mostly used to store structured data, and investing in infrastructure so they can store tons of their first-party data and query it for analytics purposes.

-A few years ago, data lakes were thought to be limited to Hadoop applications (object storage), but the term is now more broadly applied to an environment in which an enterprise can store both structured and unstructured data and have it organized for fast query processing.
+“A data lake is a storage repository that holds a vast amount of raw data in its native format until it is needed,” according to Amazon Web Services.
+“While a hierarchical data warehouse stores data in files or folders, a data lake uses a flat architecture to store data.”A few years ago, data lakes were thought to be limited to Hadoop applications (object storage), but the term is now more broadly applied to an environment in which an enterprise can store both structured and unstructured data and have it organized for fast query processing.
 In the ad tech and mar tech world, this is almost universally about first-party data.
 For example, a big airline might want to store transactional data from ecommerce alongside beacon pings to understand how often online ticket buyers in its loyalty program use a certain airport lounge.

 However, as we discussed earlier this year, there are many marketers with surprisingly sparse data, like the food marketer who does not get many website visitors or authenticated customers downloading coupons.
 Today, those marketers face a situation where they want to use data science to do user scoring and modeling but, because they only have enough of their own data to fill a shallow lake, they have trouble justifying the costs of scaling the approach in a way that moves the sales needle.

 Figure 1: Marketers with sparse data often do not have enough raw data to create measureable outcomes in audience targeting through modeling.
 Source: Chris O’Hara.